HenrikJoreteg/human-javascript/ch06 - models.md

     selected: ['boolean', true, false]
   },
   // Derived properties are getters constructed from
-  // other information. (you cannot set a derived property, this is intentional)
+  // other information.
+(You cannot set a derived property, this is intentional)
   derived: {
-    // the name of the derived property
+    // The name of the derived property
     // in this case referencing "model.fullName"
     // would give us the result of calling the
     // function below
     fullName: {
-      // we specify which properties
+      // We specify which properties
-      // this is dependent on (meaning if they change)
+      // this is dependent on (meaning if they change
-      // so does the derived property
+      // so does the derived property)
       deps: ['firstName', 'lastName'],
       fn: function () {
         return (this.firstName + ' ' + this.lastName).trim();
       },
-      // we can optionally cache the result, doing this
+      // We can optionally cache the result, doing this
       // means it won't run the function to return the result
       // unless one of the dependency values has changed since
       // the last time it was run.
 This feature can lead to
-      // dramatic performance improvements over plain Backbone
+      // dramatic performance improvements over plain Backbone.
       cache: true
     }
   }